 Intro Element Short description Legal procedures Information and support on the set of formalities requested upon arrival.
 Welcome ceremony The first, official and live welcome moment or ceremony for all newcomers.
 Get to know each other A moment to meet and greet each other with introductions, presentations or just a small talk.
-Welcome kit A physical package with the essential information and goodies.
-Introduction to the campus A tour over campus(sus) to help newcomers to find their way around.
-Fi in Intr ecc ass Existing Programs/activities /chanels available at institution Thoughts What students/PhD's think about the element Emotion (expected or needed) To improve Programs/activities /chanels to improve
+A physical package with the essential information and goodies.
+Introduction to the campus A tour over campus(sus) to help newcomers to find their way around. in Intreco Existing Programs/activities /chanels available at institution Thoughts What students/PhD's think about the element Emotions Emotion (expected or needed) To improve Programs/activities /chanels to improve